jrschaferb/dillonma.github.io/project1_bamap/project1.md

 ---
 title: Project 1 - Badassness Map
+feature_image: "p1_feature.png"
+feature_text: |
+  ## Project 1 - Badassness Map
+  This is a demo of a project page for GES.

 ---

 This is normal text.
 The first header section is what will be displayed on the top of the page.
 Ignore the title for now.